Killzone: Mercenary: Story

-Development
+Development and release

 At Gamescom 2012, it was revealed that the title is Killzone: Mercenary.
 The game utilizes a modified version of the Killzone 3 rendering engine, allowing volumetric lighting and smoke, high resolution environment textures, gleaming metal, and realistic-looking shadows.
 It was released in September 2013.
 Unlike previous Killzone installments, Mercenary was not developed by Guerrilla Games, but instead, their sister studio, Guerrilla Cambridge (formerly SCE Cambridge Studio).
 A senior producer at the studio said the production time was around less than two years after converting Killzone 3's engine.

 In comparison to previous installments, Mercenary would offer "the series' biggest weapon loadout yet".
 Due to the larger weapon loadout, it accommodates a wider variety of play styles than in past Killzone games.
 Because of the refined damage model, the weapons apparently "feel slightly more powerful" than those in previous installments.

 Sign-ups for the multiplayer closed beta began on 12 July 2013.
 Candidates had until 17 July to sign-up.
 The beta provided players with a diverse range of weapons, grenades, armor, and special VAN-Guard devices enabling them to customize their multiplayer load-out slots.
 This customization supports the tactical element of the game; allowing players to go in like a tank, or take a more precise approach and assassinate enemies stealthily.
+The game was released in 2013 in Europe and Australia on 4 September, in the United Kingdom on 6 September, and in North America on 10 September.

 The digital copy of the retail release game spans 2.7GB, to match with the constraints of the PS Vita game card; on top of this, a post-release day one v1.01 patch adds another 1.2GB worth of contents to the game, bringing the total game size to 4GB at release.
 A patch released in October 2014 allowed compatibility with the PlayStation TV microconsole.

+The online servers for the game were shut down on 12 August 2022.

 Downloadable content

 Downloadable content called "Botzone Soldier Training" was released on 26 April 2014.
 It makes it possible to play multiplayer offline against bots.

-Downloadable content called "LMG" was released on April 15 2015.
+Downloadable content called "LMG" was released on 15 April 2015.